Phantom's Revenge

-Phantom's Revenge is a steel hypercoaster located at Kennywood amusement park in West Mifflin, Pennsylvania, United States.
+Phantom's Revenge is a steel hypercoaster located at Kennywood amusement park in West Mifflin, Pennsylvania.
 It originally opened as Steel Phantom in 1991, featuring the fastest speed and longest drop of any roller coaster in the world.
 Its second drop is longer than its first, which is a unique characteristic among roller coasters.
-Manufactured by Arrow Dynamics, the ride was later modified and renovated by D.H.
-Morgan Manufacturing for the 2001 season when it reopened as Phantom's Revenge.
-The drop and track length were both increased, and its four inversions were removed, allowing the removal of its uncomfortable over-the-shoulder restraints.
+Manufactured by Arrow Dynamics, the ride was later modified and renovated by D. H. Morgan Manufacturing for the 2001 season when it reopened as Phantom's Revenge.
+The drop and track length were both increased, and its four inversions were removed, allowing for the removal of its uncomfortable over-the-shoulder restraints.

 The ride has consistently ranked among the top 50 steel roller coasters in the world in the annual Golden Ticket Awards publication from Amusement Today, occasionally ranking in the top 10.
 Additionally, it has frequently ranked in the top 5 of the National Amusement Park Historical Association's annual steel coaster survey.